timewave-computer/recursive-sp1-verifier/README.md

 | 1 | 10 | 823.10s | test_wrapper_merkle_proof |
 | 10 | 10 |  | test_wrapper_merkle_proof_batch |

+Note that in this benchmark we not only measured the time it took to generate the recursive proof, but also the time it took to generate the initial wrapped proof in SP1.
+Therefore this is a very inefficient scenario where the proving time grows much larger than with Arkworks for each additional proof.

+Don't worry about these disappointing numbers, just scroll down to see our Arkworks results ;).

 ## 5. Run the Basic Benchmarks Yourself

 Single merkle proof with 10 hashes: